Settlement Conferences: A Short Guide

 If you wish to go to trial, you must complete the Trial Scheduling Endorsement Form, which states the issues that have not been resolved in the conference, the witnesses who are expected to testify, and any other issues relating to the trial (Rule 17(6))

 We understand that navigating the procedural requirements and timelines of a settlement conference is extremely challenging during what is already a difficult time in your life.
 However, it can potentially resolve your issues and allow you to have a fresh start.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you require assistance, please contact us to book a free initial consultation 905-366-0202 or through our website here.